Martin and Osa Johnson: Safaris

-In 1932 the Johnsons learned to fly at the Chanute Municipal Airport (now named the Chanute Martin Johnson Airport) in Osa's hometown of Chanute.
+In 1932, the Johnsons learned to fly at the Chanute Municipal Airport (now named the Chanute Martin Johnson Airport) in Osa's hometown of Chanute.
 Once they had their pilot's licenses, they purchased two Sikorsky amphibious planes, a S-39-CS Spirit of Africa and S-38-BS Osa's Ark.
-On their fifth African trip, from 1933 to 1934, the Johnsons flew the length of Africa getting now classic aerial scenes of large herds of elephants, giraffes, and other animals moving across the plains of Africa.
+On their fifth African trip, from 1933 to 1934, the Johnsons flew the length of Africa, getting now classic aerial scenes of large herds of elephants, giraffes, and other animals moving across the plains of Africa.
 They were the first pilots to fly over Mount Kilimanjaro and Mount Kenya in Africa and film them from the air.
 The 1935 feature film Baboona was made from this footage.

-On January 3, 1935 Baboona was shown on an Eastern Air Lines plane becoming the first sound movie shown during flight.
-The movie premiered January 22, 1935 at the Rialto Theatre in New York City.
+On January 3, 1935, Baboona was shown on an Eastern Air Lines plane, becoming the first sound movie shown during flight.
+The movie premiered on January 22, 1935, at the Rialto Theatre in New York City.
 In 1935, the Johnsons were featured on Wheaties cereal boxes as "Champions of Sports."
 Osa Johnson was the second female to appear on the box and she and Martin were the first married couple selected for this honor.

 The Johnsons' final trip together took them to British North Borneo again, from 1935 to 1936.
 They used their smaller amphibious plane, now renamed The Spirit of Africa and Borneo, and produced footage for the feature Borneo (1937).
 Martin Johnson was a member of the Adventurers' Club of New York.
 He described the Borneo expedition before the club on November 19, 1936, the event being called "Martin Johnson Night."
 He previewed his "Borneo Pictures" before the group on December 17, 1936.

-In January 1937 Martin and Osa began a nationwide lecture and radio tour at the Mormon Tabernacle in Salt Lake City.
-On the morning of January 12 they boarded a flight bound for Las Vegas and Burbank.
+In January 1937, Martin and Osa began a nationwide lecture and radio tour at the Mormon Tabernacle in Salt Lake City.
+On the morning of January 12, they boarded a flight bound for Las Vegas and Burbank.
 The plane crashed in bad weather near the Los Pinetos peak in California.
 Martin died the following day.
 Osa was severely injured but recovered and gave hundreds of lectures from a wheelchair.
 By October 1937, the New York Times was publishing dispatches of Osa's latest trip to Africa, in which she described lifestyles and practices of the Maasai and other tribes.
 She died in New York City of a heart attack in 1953.